reznadev/reznadev/README.md

-# 👋 Hi, I’m Reza Naghizadeh (aka rezna)
+# 👋 Hi, I’m Reza Naghizadeh

-Blue Brain with Red Fingers | 0x52 0x65 0x7A 0x61
+A Blue Brain with Red Fingers

 ---